CHICAGO -- The Nashville Predators did what they do best Sunday at United Center.

 "Obviously, we know points are at stake," Chicago defenseman Duncan Keith said.
 "We want to keep getting those points and we left two on the table tonight, but for whatever reason we've had trouble against these guys.
 I can't pinpoint what it is.
 We've played good games the last little while and we've played good team games, so I don't know.
 It's tough when you don't score a goal to win the game."

-Nashville took a 1-0 lead on Fisher's 18th goal, which he scored with 1:22 to go in the first by tipping a slap pass from Ryan Ellis past Crawford at the side of the crease.
+Nashville took a 1-0 lead on Fisher's 18th goal, which he scored at 18:38 of the first by tipping a slap pass from Ryan Ellis past Crawford at the side of the crease.
 The goal negated a solid start by the Blackhawks, who were out for revenge following a 3-2 loss to the Predators on March 14 and led in shots 11-4 after 20 minutes.

 "We had a good start and we had a couple of great looks at the net," Blackhawks coach Joel Quenneville said. "[We] missed the net, missed the opportunities there, and they scored first.
 What happened after was exactly what happened [March 14].
 They get the lead and they go into a check-fest and they check well."